Would you like to know how to eat carbohydrates safely and how to lower the glycemic index of the foods you love?

 These tips come from a book that I've learned a ton from, The Perfect Health Diet.
 While my conclusions differ from theirs some (and mine have evolved over the years quite a bit, too), mostly I agree with their recommendations.

 Their “perfect” diet includes “safe starches” like potatoes, berries, and rice, but recommend avoiding things like grains and vegetable oils.
 (There's a lot more in the book, including their complete what-to-eat and what-to-avoid list, I'm only hitting on parts of it today.)

 Of course I'm totally locked in with avoiding vegetable oils, those are disgusting and make me sick, too (literally).
 Read more about healthy fats here.

 But when it comes to the grains, I do believe that properly preparing them can make them much safer to consume.
 Others will flat out need to avoid grains if they have a compromised immune system or a gut that can't handle them, but we're all different.
-At our house, most of the grains we eat are fermented, soaked, or sprouted, but not all.
-Sometimes I'll use white einkorn flour since it's such an old, traditional grain.
+At our house, most of the grains we eat are fermented or sourdough, but not all.
+And sometimes I'll use white einkorn flour since it's such an old, traditional grain.
 However, any grains around here are all eaten with plenty of healthy fats, and you'll read more about why that's so good below…

 From the book…

 You might think that the answer is to consume very few carbs.
 But this would be naive!